gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

   - forwarding and dispatching requests
   - sending responses or exceptions back to clients
 - can be used to structure distributed software systems with decoupled components that interact by remote service invocations
-- better decoupling between clients and servers
+- **better decoupling between clients and servers**
-- servers make their services availale to clients by registerig and publishing interfaces with broker
+- servers make their services available to clients by registerig and publishing interfaces with broker
 - clients can request services of broker statically or dyamically by look-up
 - broker acts as policeman in busy intersection who controls and interacts with client and server components

 ![](img/broker.PNG)

-#### Detailed Deisgn of Broker Architecture
+#### Detailed Design of Broker Architecture
 - distributed client can access distributed service by calling remote methods
 - similar concept to Remote Procedure Calls on Unix and Java Remote Method Invocation
-- next lecture: proxies and stuff
+- next lecture: proxies and stuff in broker arch

 ## Day 30 Mar 23, 2018

 #### Proxies in Broker Architecture
 - client has direct connection to its client-proxy
 - server has direct connection to its server proxy
-- proxy talks to mediaor broker
+- proxy talks to mediator broker
 - proxy is well-known pattern for hiding low-level detailed communication processing
   - it intercepts client's request
   - gets all arguments